-So why did I experience more creative output the less I focused my efforts?
+Why does it seem like when the stakes are higher it’s more difficult to know what to do?
 The answer lies within the brain.
 When you experience stress, your body prepares for fight, flight or freeze.
 All of your brain’s energy is focused on keeping you alert, and out of harm’s way.
-Remember, your brain doesn’t know why you’re experiencing stress – maybe you missed a deadline, maybe you’re being chased by a lion.
-So any departments not critical to keeping you alive (like your creative center) promptly lock their doors and hang up their ‘closed’ signs.
+When this instinct kicks in, it doesn’t care what caused your stress alarm to go off.
+Maybe you missed a deadline, maybe you’re being chased by a lion.
+Either way, any departments not critical to keeping you alive (like your creative center) promptly lock their doors and hang up their ‘closed’ signs.
 In short, your angst about being stuck is what’s keeping you stuck.

 Practice Self Care

 “Go play!”
 Quite possibly the most sage advice any parent has ever offered.
 Self care is an essential part of your creative process.
 Our society endorses the concept that you don’t deserve leisure time unless you’ve earned it.
 Personally, I can’t think of anything to throw your mind-body-spirit out of whack faster than forcing yourself to work on something when you’re not in the mood.

 Give yourself permission to step away from the topic for a little while when you’re not feeling creative.
 You really can relax your way toward productivity!
 It may sound counter-intuitive but when you disengage that lizard brain with rest and relaxation, you will get unstuck.